 - 175 ml thick coconut milk

-Heat the oil in the pressure cooker, add onions and stir for five minutes or until lightly coloured.
+- Heat the oil in the pressure cooker on medium-low heat then add the onions and sprinkle with the salt.
+Stir and cook for ten minutes or until the onions are lightly coloured.

-Add celery, carrot and apple, stir to combine and fry, stirring often for three minutes until vegetables start to soften.
+- Add celery, carrot and apple, stir to combine, then fry, stirring often for five minutes until vegetables start to soften.

-Add the lentils, tomatoes, salt and jaggery and mix well.
+- Add the lentils, tomatoes and jaggery then mix well.

-Add tamarind water and stock, mix well and seal pressure cooker.
-Cook on low heat for 20 minutes, then release pressure naturally.
+- Add tamarind water and stock, mix well and seal the pressure cooker.
+Cook on low heat for 15 minutes, then release pressure naturally.

-Using a hand blender, process the soup to a smooth puree.
+- Using a hand blender, process the soup to a smooth puree.
 Return to the heat and add the coconut milk.
+Mix well.
 Do not allow the soup to boil, as this will cause the coconut milk to separate.

-Place half a cup of rice at bottom of each bowl, ladle over the soup, garnish with chopped tomatoes and a generous sprinkling of coriander leaves.
+- Place half a cup of cooked rice at bottom of each bowl, ladle over the soup, garnish with chopped tomatoes and a generous sprinkling of coriander leaves.
 Serve.